jojojoleeleelee/jojojoleeleelee.github.io/_posts/2018-05-25-gastronome_rails_project.markdown

 It came in super handy.

-Overall, this was perhaps the best way to learn how to code.
+Overall, this was perhaps the best way to learn how to code, learn rails, learn ... life.
 By building.
 I really loved the blend of problem solving along with the creative process.

 Time to go and actually cook myself a real meal :)
+Finally!